thoughtworksarts/thoughtworksarts.github.io/app/open-call/2021-improvising-the-network/index.markdown

 ---
 layout      : post-special
-title	      : "Improvising the Net(Work): Residency Open Call" description : Open Call for a residency on networks, data and performance with ThoughtWorks Arts and CounterPulse in San Francisco image       : /images/posts-special/open-call/2021-improvising-the-network/counterpulse-sf.jpg
+title	      : "Improvising the Net(Work): Residency Open Call" description : Open Call for a residency on networks, data and performance with Thoughtworks Arts and CounterPulse in San Francisco image       : /images/posts-special/open-call/2021-improvising-the-network/counterpulse-sf.jpg
 ---
 <p class="notice">The deadline for this call has passed and submissions are no longer being accepted.
 We are working carefully through submissions and applicants will be contacted by email.</p>

-ThoughtWorks Arts, a global technology research lab, and CounterPulse, an experimental and interdisciplinary dance and performance space in San Francisco are partnering to launch a new artistic residency opportunity working with a customizable network on-site at CounterPulse’s facility in downtown San Francisco.
+Thoughtworks Arts, a global technology research lab, and CounterPulse, an experimental and interdisciplinary dance and performance space in San Francisco are partnering to launch a new artistic residency opportunity working with a customizable network on-site at CounterPulse’s facility in downtown San Francisco.
 The artist stipend will be $11,000.

 {% include image file='counterpulse-sf.jpg'
    caption='CounterPulse’s neon sign lighting, Scott Finn, 2016' %}